p-ranav/tabulate/README.md

 * The above table has 1 row and 2 columns.
 * The first cell has automatic word-wrapping.
 * The second cell uses the embedded newline characters in the cell contents - even though the second column has plenty of space (50 characters width), it uses user-provided newline characters to break into new lines and enfore the cell style.
+* NOTE: Whether word-wrapping is automatic or not, `tabulate` performs a trim operation on each line of each cell to remove whitespace from either side of line.

 <p align="center">
   <img src="img/word_wrapping.png"/>